ircam-ismm/node-web-audio-api/README.md

 Node.js bindings for the Rust implementation of the Web Audio API Specification

+The goal of this library is to provide an implementation that is both efficient and _exactly_ matches the browsers' API.

 - see [`orottier/web-audio-api-rs`](https://github.com/orottier/web-audio-api-rs/) for the "real" audio guts
-- use [`napi-rs`](https://github.com/napi-rs/napi-rs/) for the Node.js bindigs
+- use [`napi-rs`](https://github.com/napi-rs/napi-rs/) for the Node.js bindings

-The goal of the library is to provide an implementation that is both efficient and _exactly_ matches the browsers' API.

 ## Install